-The panel concluded with a discussion on finding balance between the use of advanced technologies and preserving authenticity in human interactions.
-Migoya urged attendees to lead change within their organizations, embrace emerging technological models, and harness the transformative potential of AI.
+The panel concluded with a discussion about the balance between the use of advanced technologies and the preservation of the authenticity of human interactions.
+Migoya urged the attendees to lead the change in their organizations, adapting to the emerging technologies and harnessing the transformative potential of AI.